ThinGuy/pro-games/Whack-a-LTS/README.md

 ## How to Play

-1. Click "Start Game" to begin
+1. Click "Start Game" or "Let's Play" to begin
 2. Mascots will pop up randomly from holes
 3. **Whack LTS releases** (6.06, 8.04, 10.04, 12.04, 14.04, 16.04, 18.04, 20.04, 22.04, 24.04) for **+10 points**
 4. **Avoid non-LTS releases** or lose **-5 points**